 A cactus is an odd plant in every way.
 It’s even odder when you don’t expect it to be there and then, on a morning drive out to the beach, there it is with hundreds of its brothers, standing taller than you are and looking far more at home than you and your rental car.

 You may have guessed that I’m not much for itineraries and guidebooks.
 I’m not sure what they would have been able to tell me about the little town I landed in.
 So, I can’t rattle off the history of Todos Santos, and I can’t tell you its five most popular tourist attractions or which hotel has the best rating.

 What I can tell you is how blinding the light is at noon in the market.
-It’s the sort of light that puts you on the spot.
+It cuts around the storefronts and the shadows they cast, which vendors and makers have settled into for the day.
+The sun-bleached streets spotted with shaded havens create a peculiar oasis in the middle of town.
+It’s the sort of dichotomy that puts you on the spot.
 “Are you going to buy something?
 Well?
 Hurry up, then!”—that’s what I can hear it saying as I snap.

 It’s a bright place, Todos Santos.
 Its walls are splashed in jumped-up pastels and its goods are beaded and embroidered and woven by hand, stacked in lines for tourists like me to meander past, hands cupped over our eyes against the sun.